 Today’s B2B buying journeys pressure test the sales and marketing models of the past, and in doing so, they’ve exposed a number of weaknesses.
 Arguably, the biggest weakness is the way revenue teams manage leads, contacts and accounts.

-In the not-so-distant past and well into today, revenue teams looked to get leads into the hands of sellers as quickly as possible.
+In the past and even today, revenue teams looked to get leads into the hands of sellers as quickly as possible.
 It’s what the business wanted.
-It made the revenue team feel more proactively accountable, like its destiny lied in its own hands, its fate determined by its own relentless, hard effort.
+It made the revenue team feel more proactively accountable.

 Need a proof point?
 What’s the conversion rate of your best landing page form fill?